10 Steps To Creating The Ultimate B2B Email Marketing Strategy In 2022 [+ Examples]

 - Includes founder signature to make it more personal

 Need a quick email template to power up your B2B email marketing efforts?
-Sign up for a free-forever Moosend account, hop into the editor and create your first welcome email today!
+Sign up for a free Moosend account, hop into the editor and create your first welcome email today!

 3. Litmus’s Re-Engagement Email Example